Styrofoam is an environmental nightmare. There are alternatives to Styrofoam, though, so there’s no reason to keep using it.

 - Avoid beanbag chairs.
 They’re filled with tiny polystyrene pellets.

-- Mushrooms and Asian pears are often sold in foam packaging.
+- Mushrooms and Asian pears often come in foam packaging.
 Opt for brands that use cardboard packaging instead.

-- Shop your local butcher counter instead of buying meat and fish that’s sold on styrofoam trays.
+- Shop your local butcher counter instead of buying meat and fish on styrofoam trays.